 We are grateful for any donations you can make.
 We really welcome ongoing donations if you are in a position to do that.
 Also, we will be asking our friends and families to donate money to this fund instead of giving us Christmas presents, we would be delighted if you felt moved to do so too.

 All the money we receive will be distributed to people who have 'NRPF' (no recourse to public funds), and/or do not qualify for Government support such as the furlough scheme.
 For your information, depending of fund availability and personal situations, we are currently providing between £50 and £100 to people.

-We would like to report that we are currently financially supporting 30 households/50people (in addition to offering translation, interpreting and signposting to many others).
+We would like to report that so far we have financially supported over 40 households/50people (in addition to offering translation, interpreting and signposting to many others).
 When we started this crowdfunder campaign, we had envisioned supporting 10 families financially for up to four weeks, but many more people have requested our support; we also have a waiting list.
-From these 30 families we are supporting, many were still left without any income by the end of the four weeks.
+From these families we have supported, many were still left without any income by the end of the four weeks.

 Thank you for your support so far!